1agi/blog/article2.md

 <br><br>
-> Some mathematical concepts that will come in handy while understanding Machine Learning.
+> Some mathematical concepts that will come in handy while learning Machine Learning.

 <br><br>
 # Linear Algebra